Brenda Louie

-Brenda Louie (born 1953) is a California-based Chinese American artist known for her large, painterly abstractions and multimedia installations that explore a variety of subject matter, including migration, cultural hybridity, and Eastern philosophy.
+Brenda Louie (born 1953) is a Chinese-born American artist, known for her large, painterly abstractions and multimedia installations that explore a variety of subject matter, including migration, cultural hybridity, and Eastern philosophy.
 Louie has also been a longtime professor of studio art at California State University Sacramento, and has taught painting and drawing at California State University, Stanislaus, American River College, Sacramento, University of California, Davis, San Francisco Art Institute, and Stanford University.

 Early life

-Louie was born in a remote village in Guangdong province, China.
+Louie was born in 1953, in a remote village in Guangdong province, China.
 She escaped the Great Chinese Famine when she was eight years old, traveling with her grandmother by foot to the southern coast, where they took a boat to Hong Kong in order to be reunited with her father, who had escaped the Maoist regime several years earlier.
 She later traveled to the United States in the 1970s to attend college, and settled in Northern California.

 Louie's artistic talents were nurtured when she was a child by her father, Chiu Sheung Lui, who was an artist, calligrapher, and musician.
 Chinese calligraphy in particular was essential to her later artistic development.

 Education

-Louie initially graduated with a degree in Economics from California State University Sacramento (1982) but returned to the university several years later to study art, receiving a master's degree in Painting and Drawing in 1991.
-She went on to receive a MFA from Stanford University, where she trained with leading Bay Area artist Nathan Oliveira.
+Louie initially graduated with a degree in economics from California State University, Sacramento (1982) but returned to the university several years later to study art, receiving a master's degree in painting and drawing in 1991.
+She went on to receive a MFA degree from Stanford University, where she trained with noted artist Nathan Oliveira.
 In addition to studio art, Louie studied Taoism at California State University, Sacramento and Chinese philosophy, specifically the writings of Mencius, with scholar Philip J. Ivanhoe while at Stanford University.